What Are The Best Shoes For Plantar Fasciitis?

 I have been involved in the health and wellness industry for over 20 years as a wellness physician, sports chiropractor, and foot health coach.

-I have written extensively for health publications and I am keenly aware of trends and new developments.
 I embrace an active lifestyle combining diet, exercise and healthy choices.

 By working to inform readers of the options available to them, I hope to improve your health and quality of life.